 WHAT YOU SHOULD KNOW:

+- Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-- Your voice becomes hoarse or you have trouble swallowing.
+- Your voice becomes hoarse.

-- You have questions or concerns about your condition, treatment, or care.
+- You have questions or concerns about your condition or care.

-- You have chest pain, or trouble breathing all of a sudden.
+- You have sudden chest pain or trouble breathing.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.